 What’s my carbon footprint?

 Have you heard about a carbon footprint?
-Your carbon footprint is the total amount of greenhouse gases generated by your actions and lifestyle, both of which are heavily influenced by how one’s community and political economy are designed.
-It varies based on your travel habits (daily commutes and occasional vacations), energy usage, your diet, and your consumption of single-use versus reusable products.
+Your carbon footprint is the total amount of greenhouse gases generated by your actions and lifestyle.
+It is heavily influenced by community design.
+Lifestyles also vary based on income, travel habits (daily commutes and occasional vacations), energy usage, diet, and consumption of single-use versus reusable products.

 According to Union of Concerned Scientists, the average carbon footprint for an individual in the USA is almost 17 metric tons.
 If we compare this to the global average of 4 tons, we can easily see that this is a systemic problem too.